In this chapter, we examine the pros and cons of JavaScript.

 There are many data technologies available for JavaScript: many databases support it and intermediate layers (such as GraphQL) exist.
 Additionally, the standard data format JSON (JavaScript Object Notation) is based on JavaScript and supported by its standard library.

 There is much innovation in the JavaScript ecosystem: new approaches to implementing user interfaces, new ways of optimizing the delivery of software, and more.
-The upside is that you will constantly learn new things.
+The upside is that we will constantly learn new things.
 The downside is that the constant change can be exhausting at times.
-Thankfully, things have somewhat slowed down, recently: all of ES6 (which was a considerable modernization of the language) is becoming established, as are certain tools and workflows.
+Thankfully, many things have become stable – e.g., built-in modules (ECMAScript modules) were introduced in 2015 but took nearly 10 years to become more popular than their non-built-in alternative, CommonJS Modules.